OCA/l10n-switzerland/l10n_ch_scan_bvr/README.rst

 V1.7: 2013-09-23/Cyp (Open-Net Sarl)
     * Ported to Odoo V7

-V1.8: 2015-08-3/Cyp (Open-Net Sarl)
+V1.8: 2015-09-07/Cyp (Open-Net Sarl)
     * Ported to Odoo V8
-    * Code reformatted to comply to OCA's standards
+    * Code reformatted to comply to OCA's standards and to the new API system

 Contributors
 ------------